Walt Disney World Theme Park and Resort Closures and Rehabs

 - Disney’s Coronado Springs Resort will be transformed over the next two years.
 A new 15-story tower will be added with views overlooking beautiful Lago Dorado.
 There will be 500 more Guest rooms featuring suites and concierge level services, along with additional new features for Guests to enjoy, including a rooftop restaurant.
 The project will take approximately two years.

-- The Grand Floridian Beach Pool & Pool Bar will be closed for refurbishment from November 20 through Spring 2018.
+- Grand Floridian Beach Pool & Pool Bar will be closed for refurbishment from January 2 through Spring 2018.
+During this time, it is possible that Guests may see or hear construction, but noise should not be heard from Guest rooms between dusk and 9:00 a.m.
 The water play area and mug refill station will still be available at this location.
-All other dining locations and the Courtyard Pool will be available during this time.
+In addition, all other dining locations and the Courtyard Pool will be available during this time.

 Disney’s Old Key West Resort